11 Expats Talk about Health Insurance and Healthcare in Wash DC

 Are common prescription medications available in Wash DC?

 "Yes, common prescription medications are available in Washington DC.
 Pharmacies in the city carry a wide variety of medications, including those for common conditions such as allergies, asthma, diabetes, and high blood pressure.
 Many pharmacies also offer generic versions of brand-name medications, which can be more affordable for patients.
-Additionally, many pharmacies offer delivery services, allowing customers to have their medications delivered directly to their homes," said one expat.
+Additionally, many pharmacies offer delivery services, allowing customers to have their medications delivered directly to their homes," commented one expat who moved to Wash DC.

 Do you have anything more to add about local medical facilities in Wash DC?